Here's an updated list of positive cases – Up News Info Detroit

-To maintain consistency with the outbreak reporting methodology above, the Michigan Department of Corrections (MDOC) has been added as a separate jurisdiction in the "Other,quot; category.
-This has resulted in the reclassification of some previously reported confirmed cases among the county's case counts.
+The 182 deaths include 52 people in Detroit, seven in Genesee County, one in Gogebic County, one in Hillsdale, one in Isabella County, one in Jackson, one in Kalamazoo, one in Kent County, two in Livingston County, 27 in Macomb County, one in Mecosta County, one in Missaukee County, two in Muskegon County, 48 in Oakland County, one in Tuscola County, six in Washtenaw County and 31 in Wayne County.

-The 92 deaths include 23 people in Detroit, four in Genesee County, one in Gogebic County, one in Ingham County, one in Kent County, one in Livingston County, 14 in Macomb County , one in Mecosta County, two in Muskegon County, 26 in Oakland County, one in Tuscola County, three in Washtenaw County, and 14 in Wayne County.
+For a list of confirmed general coronavirus cases by county, visit here.

 COVID-19 symptoms can appear as little as two days or up to 14 days after exposure to the virus.